Khidir-Karawita/nestjs-saas-tenant-boilerplate/README.md

 ## Core Features Explained

-### Single-Tenant Architecture
+### Single-DB-Tenant Architecture

-The boilerplate implements a single-tenant architecture where each tenant's data is isolated using MikroORM filters.
+The boilerplate implements a single-DB-tenant architecture where each tenant's data is isolated using MikroORM filters.

 #### Tenant Configuration